ben-davis/notes/book-notes/the-algorithm-design-manual/The Algorithm Design Manual.md

 **For both these methods below, each item is stored along with its key.**

 There are two approaches to maintaining a hash table:
 1. *Chaining*: the hash table is an array of `m` linked lists (buckets).
 Each `ith` element contains all the items that hash to the value of `i`.
-If `n` keys are uniformly distributed in a table, each list will containy roughly `n / m` elements.
+If `n` keys are uniformly distributed in a table, each list will contain roughly `n / m` elements.
 A considerable amount of memory is used in this method to maintain all the pointers.
-That memory weould be better spent on increasing the size of the table and therefore collisions.
+That memory would be better spent on increasing the size of the table and therefore collisions.
 2. *Open addressing* maintains the hash table as a simple array of elements.
 The `ith` element contains the first element that was hashed to a given index.
 During insertion, if an item exists for a given hash, the array is sequentially probed for the next open slot.
 The same happens for searching.
 This is called *sequential probing*.
 There are other methods (double hashing, quadratic probing, etc).
 Deletion gets tricky as we have to make sure all items remain accessible.
 So we have to move all items of a given hash and reinsert them.

 Chaining and open address both cost `O(m)` to initialize an m-element hash table to null elements prior to insertion.